Recent scientific developments which have affected our everyday lives

 These machines are even able to provide medical diagnoses.
 Machines that can think and adapt are the stuff of dystopian sci-fi scenarios, but they are here.
 That is both marvellous and disturbing.
 Who knows, these ‘self-learning’ machines may supersede the capacities of human beings in the not-too-distant future!

-The advantages of lightning-fast communication exchange are the convenience and speed and mobility.
+The advantages of lightning-fast communication exchange are convenience, speed and mobility.
 These technologies are constantly developing, enabling us to use our mobile devices for a multitude of daily tasks and activities.

 Demographic studies show massive growth posing a major threat to the sustainability of cities and the quality of city life.
 Mass urbanization can lead to social unrest, which can, in turn, prevent cities from being environmentally sustainable and economically successful.